-Students who will complete their graduation requirements after the date of graduation for their class may apply to the KYCOM Dean to participlate in the graduation and hooding ceremony for their classes if they have already passed their COMLEX Level 2 CE and Capstone and will complete their remaining clinical rotations before July 1 of the year of their class graduation.
-Students who have been approved by the KYCOM Dean as late graduates must participate in their class graduation ceremony.
+Students who will complete their graduation requirements after the May date of graduation for their class may email a request to the KYCOM Dean to participate in the May commencement ceremony with their class if they have already passed their Capstone and will complete their remaining clinical rotations before July 1 of that year.
+Once approved, students must participate in the commencement ceremony.